PDFMaple PDFMaple

 How do I share the PDF safely?

 Use a password if needed, and share the password through a separate channel (chat/SMS) instead of the same email thread.
+Open the converted output and compare the pages most likely to drift—tables, slide layouts, page breaks, or image-heavy sections—before you rely on it.

 Next steps